 Global efforts to fight malaria have hit a plateau and new tools that complement those currently in use are needed to achieve global malaria goals.
-In this context, the Barcelona Institute for Global Health, ISGlobal, has been awarded a US$ 25.3 million grant from Unitaid to evaluate mass drug administration (MDA) of ivermectin to humans and livestock in two countries—Tanzania and Mozambique—to kill the mosquitoes that transmit malaria.
-ISGlobal will lead a consortium that includes the Centro de Investigação em Saúde de Manhiça (CISM), the Ifakara Health Institute, the University Hospital Bern, the University of Oxford, and Virginia Tech.
+In this context, the Barcelona Institute for Global Health, ISGlobal, has been awarded a US$ 25.3 million grant from Unitaid to evaluate mass drug administration (MDA) of ivermectin to humans and livestock in two countries—Mozambique and Kenya—to kill the mosquitoes that transmit malaria.
+ISGlobal will lead a consortium that includes the Centro de Investigação em Saúde de Manhiça (CISM), the Kenya Institute of Medical Research (KEMRI), the Ifakara Health Institute, the University Hospital Bern, University of Oxford, and Virginia Tech.

 “Vector control, our most effective strategy, is now doubly threatened by widespread insecticide resistance and residual transmission,” says Regina Rabinovich, principal investigator of BOHEMIA, director of the Malaria Elimination Initiative at ISGlobal, a centre supported by “la Caixa”, and ExxonMobil Malaria Scholar at Harvard University.
 “We need innovative thinking on how to prevent malaria if we want to make progress towards the goals proposed by WHO in the Global Technical Strategy for Malaria 2016-2030.”